IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 [Here you can see the video of blur-detection model work](https://drive.google.com/drive/u/0/folders/18jDpyZYHyM5TImLloxhwcTvzpyfWj6Ws)

-Here you can see screenshots of image-groiping model work:
+Here you can see screenshots of image grouping model work:

 ![First image](/2024/A-Shot/week03/image-grouping/1sta-shot.png)
 ![Second image](/2024/A-Shot/week03/image-grouping/2nda-shot.png)